icon-project/documentation/references/java-sdk.md

 // get an estimated step value
 BigInteger estimatedStep = iconService.estimateStep(transaction).execute();

-// set some margin value
-BigInteger margin = BigInteger.valueOf(10000);
+// set some margin for the operation of `on_install` BigInteger margin = BigInteger.valueOf(10000);

 // make a signed transaction with the same raw transaction and the estimated step